What to Do in Paros, Greece: 2 Days of Cycladic Charm

 How to Get to Paros?

 FLY: Paros is served by a small airport with direct, 40-50 minute flights into PAS from Athens (ATH).
-Once you’re already in the Cyclades there’s no reason to fly given the robust ferry system is typically the cheapest and fastest way to hop from one island to the next.
+Once you’re already in the Cyclades, there’s no reason to fly given the robust ferry system is typically the cheapest and fastest way to hop from one island to the next.
 However, if you’re arriving directly from the Greek capital then this newly renovated terminal can serve that transit need with a few departure gates and check-in counters, plus a snack bar.
-Located deep on the southwest side of the island with no points of interest nearby, a taxi or transfer is required to reach your accommodations.
+Located deep on the southwest side of the island with no points of interest nearby, a taxi, transfer, or bus ticket is required to reach your accommodations.

-FERRY: Taking the ferry from one of the other Greek islands to Paros is an altogether efficient pursuit.
-Naxos is the closest island nearby with the quickest SeaJets lines taking only 25 minutes to sail the route while the slowest option stops in Mykonos first taking 1 hour and 45 minutes.
-I sailed from Milos with SeaJets which took a breezy 1 hour and 45 minutes, but you can find connections from any of the other Cycladic stops on FerryHopper, which offers live schedule updates and ferry tracking.
+FERRY: Taking the ferry from another Greek island to central Paros is efficient and cost-effective.
+Larger Naxos is nearby with the quickest SeaJets lines taking only 25 minutes to sail this route, while the slowest option stops in Mykonos first, lasting 1 hour and 45 minutes.
+I sailed 1 hour and 45 minutes to Paros with SeaJets after spending 3 days in Milos.
+Find connections from any other Cycladic stops on FerryHopper with live schedule updates and ferry tracking.

-All ferries dock in the Parikia port area, which is conveniently located near northwest Paros highlights like Naoussa.
-As with all transit by ferry, time is saved upon arrival given that no check-in or security process is enforced as is standard with airport travel—simply walk up to the port, locate which corridor corresponds with your vessel, and board alongside other guests once the back door comes down.
-Ensure you’ve checked into the trip and have a QR code to present to the conductor before boarding, then place your luggage either in the cargo hold alongside boarding vehicles or in the passenger lounge—carry-ons and backpacks can fit in either.
-Locate your seat with odd and even numbers typically split into separate sides; staff can help guide you to the correct location.
+All ferries dock in the Parikia port, conveniently located near northwest Paros highlights like Naoussa.
+As with all transit by ferry, time is saved upon arrival given that no security process is enforced as is standard at airports—simply walk up to the port, locate which corridor corresponds with your vessel, and board alongside other guests once the back door comes down.
+Check in to the trip ahead of time and present your QR code to the conductor while boarding, then place your luggage in the cargo hold alongside vehicles or the passenger lounge—carry-ons and backpacks can fit in either.
+Locate your seat with odd and even numbers typically split into separate sides; staff members can guide you to the correct location.
 Enjoy the amenities which typically include outlets, tray tables, and a full-service café before heading back down to the cargo hold once your intended destination is announced over the speakers.

 Where to Stay in Paros?

-For a short 2-day stay in Paros, it’s worth paying elevated rates for a central base allowing you to easily commute to nearby points of interest, whether with your own vehicle or using the KTEL public bus routes.
-Parikia and Naoussa are thus the top two choices, with the right town dependent on your preferences:
+For a short, 2-day stay in Paros, it’s worth paying elevated rates for a central base allowing you to easily commute to nearby points of interest, whether using your own vehicle or public buses.
+Parikia and Naoussa are thus the top two choices, with the right town dependent on your travel preferences:

-• As the central destination where ferries arrive and the hub of the bus system, Parikia is convenient for transportation purposes and staying in this island capital means you won’t need to arrange transit to your accommodations—you can usually walk there.
-If shopping is the goal you won’t find a better base, and accommodation rates are typically cheaper than Naoussa, making it the better budget travel option.
+As the central stop where ferries arrive and the hub of the bus system, Parikia is convenient for transportation purposes.
+Staying in the island’s capital means you won’t need to arrange transit to your accommodations—you can usually walk there.
+If shopping is the goal you won’t find a better base, and accommodation rates are typically cheaper than Naoussa, making it the budget-friendly option.

-• For an upscale, seaside stay reminiscent of Mykonos, Naoussa is the clear choice.
-While definitively more expensive, you’ll be a quick boat ride away from the most beautiful beaches like Monastiri.
-In the heart of the nightlife scene, simply walk back to your stay after dancing the night away at one of the many cocktail hotspots bordering the picturesque harbor.
+For an upscale, seaside stay reminiscent of Mykonos Town, Naoussa is the clear winner.
+While undoubtedly more expensive, you’ll be a quick boat ride away from the most beautiful, golden beaches like Monastiri.
+In the heart of the nightlife scene, simply walk back to your accommodations after dancing the night away at one of the many cocktail hotspots bordering the picturesque harbor.

-For an authentic, lowkey accommodation providing a glimpse into Greek village life, you could also stay in Lefkes.
-I wouldn’t even consider Prodromos or Marpissa given the lack of amenities nearby, and even Lefkes may pose a bit of a challenge in that the local dining and commercial options are quite limited.
-Renting a vehicle would be essential in this case, allowing you to find entertainment a drive away in other, more cosmopolitan destinations.
+For an authentic, lowkey experience providing a glimpse into Greek village life, you could also stay in Lefkes.
+I wouldn’t consider Prodromos or Marpissa given the lack of amenities in each town, and even Lefkes poses a challenge in that the local dining and commercial options are quite limited.
+Renting a vehicle would be essential in this case, allowing you to find entertainment a drive away in other, more cosmopolitan destinations around Paros.

-For a reasonably-priced accommodation just off the main harbor, I spent 2 nights at Pension Anna in Naoussa.
-This family-run guest house was squeaky clean and just steps away from all the nearby highlights, making it ideal for an efficient stop-over.
+For a reasonably-priced room just off the main harbor, I spent 2 nights at Pension Anna in Naoussa.
+This family-run guest house was squeaky clean and steps away from all the nearby highlights, making it ideal for an efficient stop-over.

 What to Do in Paros?